 - 1. The contents of the I/O port DR registers are readable only in output configuration.
 In input configuration, the values of the I/O pins are returned instead of the DR register contents. - 2.
 The bits associated with unavailable pins must always keep their reset value. - 3.
-The Timer A Input Capture 2 pin is not available (not bonded). - In Flash devices: The TAIC2HR and TAIC2LR registers are not present.
-Bit 5 of the TACSR register (ICF2) is forced by hardware to 0.
-Consequently, the corresponding interrupt cannot be used. - 4.
-The Timer A Output Compare 2 pin is not available (not bonded). - The TAOC2HR and TAOC2LR Registers are write only, reading them will return undefined values.
-Bit 4 of the TACSR register (OCF2) is forced by hardware to 0.
+The Timer A Input Capture 2 pin is not available (not bonded). - In Flash devices:

+The TAIC2HR and TAIC2LR registers are not present.
+Bit 4 of the TACSR register (ICF2) is forced by hardware to 0.
 Consequently, the corresponding interrupt cannot be used.

+- 4. The Timer A Output Compare 2 pin is not available (not bonded). - In ROM devices:

+The TAOC2HR and TAOC2LR Registers can be used in PWM mode or for timebase generation.